dev-oussama/dev-oussama/README.md

-- 👋 Hi, I’m @dev-oussama
+- 👋 Hi, I’m oussama
 - 👀 I’m interested in science and learning in general
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any beginner data analyses project